Soy sauce has been adding rich flavor to meals for thousands of years. But is this time-honored condiment healthy? Find out below.

 How Healthy is Soy Sauce?

 Soy sauce contains valuable amino acids and relatively high protein levels, but only a few calories and no fat.
 US researchers also found that dark soy sauce contains about ten times as many antioxidantsas red wine.
+However in order to benefit from this effect, soy sauce would have to be drunk by the glass -- the usual quantity consumed isn't sufficient to bring demonstrable health benefits.

 If you have high blood pressure or other cardiovascular issues, remember that soy sauce is very high in salt (100 ml contains 59 ml), and so should be consumed in moderation.